 Upendo Home.
 A home for street children

-Upendo Home has developed into a home for around 40 street children since its founding in 2018.
-Children and adolescents live on the streets of the town of Singida because their parents are addicted to alcohol and/or drugs, violent, ill or dead.
+Upendo Home has developed into a home for around 40 street children since its founding in 2008.
+The reason why children are on the streets are poverty and parents who come into drug abuse, violence, illness or death.
 They are not capable of providing food for the children and are unable to take proper care of them.